In the song The War of the Worlds there is the line

 Details of the argon findings were published on 16 October 2013 in Geophysical Research Letters.

 Curiosity landed inside Gale Crater on Mars in August 2012 and is investigating evidence about habitable environments there.
+As of late June 2018, the rover has traveled over 19.09 kilometers and climbed over 327 meters in elevation.
 JPL manages the mission and built the rover for NASA’s Science Mission Directorate.

 Learn more about the Sample Analysis at Mars (SAM) instrument here.